-I understand that I am expected to limit my travel off of campus to shopping necessities, attending medical appointments, work, or other academic commitments.
+I understand that I am expected to limit my travel off campus to shopping for necessities, attending medical appointments, work, or other academic commitments.

 I pledge to abide by current college policy regarding off-campus or out-of-state travel and subsequent requirements for self-quarantine.